Environmental Justice Framework and General Plan Policies

 Background

 California Senate Bill (SB) 1000 requires that cities and counties adopt policies in their General Plan to address environmental justice.
-In response, the City is developing an Environmental Justice Framework to identify key visions and priorities and related General Plan policies.
+In response, the City developed an Environmental Justice Framework to identify key visions and priorities and related General Plan policies.

-San Francisco is developing environmental justice policies in these areas, adapted from SB 1000:
+San Francisco developed environmental justice policies in these areas, adapted from SB 1000:

-The Environmental Justice Framework will outline a set of visions and priorities to be incorporated into the City’s General Plan.
-It will live in the General Plan Introduction to ensure environmental justice is integrated throughout the Elements.
-It will also include guidance to City agencies and other stakeholders on how they can address environmental justice in their work.
+The Environmental Justice Framework outlines a set of visions and priorities to be incorporated into the City’s General Plan.
+It lives in the General Plan Introduction to ensure environmental justice is integrated throughout the Elements.
+It also includes guidance to City agencies and other stakeholders on how they can address environmental justice in their work.

-Beyond the Environmental Justice Framework, policies will be incorporated into the various General Plan Elements in subsequent updates.
-The first set of policies will be found in the Safety & Resilience, Housing, and Transportation Elements, which are currently undergoing updates.
+Beyond the Environmental Justice Framework, policies are being incorporated into the various General Plan Elements in subsequent updates.
+The first set of policies are found in the Safety & Resilience Element (adopted December 2022) and Housing Element (adopted January 2023).
+Additional updates will be incorporated in the Transportation Element (currently underway) and other General Plan Elements.

 Project Resources